Learn why democratic leadership is the most desirable leadership style

 Characteristics of democratic leadership

-Encourage collaboration: Democratic leaders encourage staff to share ideas freely as they value a wide range of opinions.
+Encourages collaboration: Democratic leaders encourage staff to share ideas freely as they value a wide range of opinions.

-Ask for feedback regularly: Democratic leaders regularly ask for feedback to gauge the opinions of others and test ideas.
+Asks for feedback regularly: Democratic leaders regularly ask for feedback to gauge the opinions of others and test ideas.

-Prioritise communication and transparency: Democratic leaders establish trust by placing high importance on open and honest communication.
+Prioritises communication and transparency: Democratic leaders establish trust by placing high importance on open and honest communication.
 For example, they may share information with the team or ask for volunteers ahead of project assignments.

 Advantages of democratic leadership